 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where görgeyite typically forms.
+Look in evaporite deposits country, the host setting where görgeyite typically forms.
 If you start seeing polyhalite, anhydrite, gypsum in float, you are in the right ground.
 Field specimens usually show a prismatic to acicular crystals, often in radiating clusters or massive aggregates habit, so train your eye for that shape before scanning the outcrop.